 Simultaneously, I methodically prepare the lures for this trip to be ready to face all conditions.
 We set the date for an initial exploration.
 Given the limited weather windows, we set multiple dates and monitor the weather daily.
 The first fishing trip starts from Dunkirk during a small tidal coefficient.
 My friend puts his boat in the water at Grand-Fort-Philippe, and we head directly offshore, minimizing stops that would waste our time.
 Temperatures hover around 0°C. But soon enough, a generous sun appears, and we immediately feel the comfort benefit.

-First stop offshore Dunkirk: big pollock of 4 kg
+First stop offshore Dunkirk: big pollack of 4 kg

 We let the lines go on a first wreck at a depth of 40 meters.
 I opt for a 23 cm lure armed with a 50 g “darting” weighted head while my friend explores with a 12 cm vibrating lure (a shad) with a 42 g head.
 Thus, we work together to find the right strategy more quickly.